kn45/pymr/README.md

 # PyMR
 PyMR is a small python wrapper for map-reduce programming in hadoop streaming mode.
-It imitates many operations as Java MR framework.
+It emulates many operations as Java MR framework.
 One can simply override map() or reduce() method to make code running in streaming mode.
 https://github.com/kn45/PyMR

 ## Features